PProvost/www.peterprovost.org/source/_posts/2012-06-19-adding-ninject-to-web-api.md

 Here's the gist of my argument: If the class would be in an invalid state without the dependency, then it is a **hard dependency** and should be resolved via constructor injection.
-This kind of class **requires the dependency**.
 It cannot be used without it.
 Putting the dependency on the constructor and not providing a default constructor makes it very clear to the developer who wants to consume this class.
 The developer is required to provide the dependency or the class cannot be created.
 If you find yourself doing a null check everywhere the dependency gets used, and especially if you throw an exception when it is null, then you likely have a hard dependency.

 But if the class has a dependency that either isn't required, or that will use a default object or a null object if it is not provided, then it is a